 Sustainability has become the cornerstone of many policy goals, project plans and personal decisions.
 The United Nations define sustainability as "meeting the needs of the present without compromising the ability of future generations to meet their own needs".
-In other words, sustainability means using resources today in a way that does not compromise the availability of resources in the future.
+In other words, considering that not only future generations but also the same generation in the future can be affected, sustainability means using resources today in a way that does not compromise the availability of resources tomorrow.
 We develop a model to study sustainability theoretically and experimentally.
 Our Sustainability Game has three essential features that make it suitable for studying this concept.
 First, it is dynamic so that decisions made today have an impact on the availability of resources in the future.
-Second, it includes threshold effects, such that a limited amount of resource utilization can be absorbed and has no impact on the future, but an over-use (i.e., usage above the threshold) leads to an irreversible decline in future resources.
+Second, it includes threshold effects, such that a limited amount of resource utilization can be absorbed and has no impact on the future, but an over-use (i.e., usage above the threshold) leads to a decline in future resources.
 Third, the game features a tension between private and collective interests when there are multiple decision makers.
-While the literature provides examples of dynamic and threshold public good games, our contribution is to bring these elements together in a tractable model for analyzing sustainability.
+As discussed extensively below, these features set our model apart from most of the pre-existing literature.
+Pre-existing models capture several features of sustainability, while our conceptual innovation is to bring these elements together in one tractable model.
+The way our model captures sustainability fits particularly well to problems of conservation, be it concerning personal health or concerning a natural resource that cannot grow arbitrarily.

-We first derive theoretical equilibria and predictions from this Sustainability Game.
-We then test these predictions in a laboratory experiment.
-We focus on varying two dimensions: the number of decision makers and the sustainability threshold.
-In the experiment, we divide participants into three treatment groups.
+We first derive theoretical predictions from this Sustainability Game by studying its equilibria.
+As an equilibrium concept, we use Markov Perfect Equilibrium (MPE), following, e.g., Vespa (2020).
+We then test these predictions in a pre-registered laboratory experiment.
+In the experiment, we focus on varying two dimensions: the number of decision makers and the sustainability threshold.
+We divide participants into three treatment groups.
 In the baseline treatment (T-Baseline) there are four decision makers, while in the T-OnePlayer treatment there is only one.
 Comparing the two treatments allows an assessment of the extent to which free-riding incentives impact sustainability.
 In many applications, such as climate and environment preservation, cooperation between many individuals is required to reach a sustainable path, and the temptation to free ride and over-use resources is strong.
-There are however some instances where the individual is solely responsible of maintaining a resource.
+There are however also instances where an individual is solely responsible for maintaining a resource.
 One such example is personal health.
-An individual can refrain from unhealthy habits such as smoking, drinking, or eating sugary or fatty products and thereby maintain a better health level.
-It is therefore interesting to analyze how an individual manages sustainability and compare it to the case of multiple decision makers.
-Our results (both theoretical and experimental) indicate that players are more likely to reach the sustainability threshold when they are solely responsible for the decision; they are also less likely to choose defection (i.e., to contribute zero), they contribute a larger share of their endowment to the public account and manage to sustain a higher endowment throughout the game.
+An individual can refrain from unhealthy habits such as smoking, drinking, or eating sugary or fatty products and thereby maintain a good health level.
+Our model enables us to compare how an individual manages sustainability compared to the case of multiple decision makers.
+The results (both theoretical and experimental) clearly show that players are more likely to reach the sustainability threshold when they are solely responsible for the decision and they are also less likely to contribute zero.

 We then analyze how varying the sustainability threshold affects the strategies chosen by players.
 The treatment T-LowThreshold features a lower sustainability threshold than T-Baseline, which should theoretically lead to more cooperation (i.e., contributing according to the threshold), as mutual cooperation becomes an equilibrium.
-Our experimental results confirm the theoretical hypothesis: a lower threshold increases cooperation and sustainability and reduces defection.
+Our experimental results confirm the theoretical prediction: a lower threshold increases cooperation and sustainability, while it reduces defection (i.e., contributing zero).
 In the context of climate change, lowering the threshold could be interpreted as an improvement of technology to absorb CO2 emissions, for example.
 Such a technology would lower the effort required by the population to actually meet a sustainability threshold and could in principle make cooperation easier to sustain.
-Technological advancements and people's efforts to reduce consumption could therefore be complements rather than substitutes.